 The SOLUTION to the problem is to stabilise the gravel using NIDAGRAVEL® gravel stabilisation grids.

-Nidagravel® gravel stabilisation grids are large panels of plastic, hexagonal cells, backed with a membrane that hold the gravel in place.
+Nidagravel® gravel stabilisation grids are large panels of plastic, hexagonal cells, backed with a membrane that holds the gravel in place.
 Nidagravel® grids are laid over the prepared sub-base and cut to fit the required area.
-The honeycomb structure of the gravel stabilisation grids, holds the gravel in place permanently within the hexagonal cells.
+The honeycomb structure of the gravel stabilisation grids holds the gravel in place permanently within the hexagonal cells.
 This prevents gravel migrating, prevents loss of gravel and prevents ruts and potholes from developing.
 In addition to solving the problem of using gravel on a slope - Nidagravel® honeycomb grids provide a much more stable gravel surface that is firm underfoot, making the gravel slope easier to walk across, a gravel surface that is wheelchair friendly and easy to push a pram or bike over.
-Nidagravel® grids enable a high quality, long lasting gravel surface to be created that is virtually maintenance free.
+Nidagravel® grids enable high quality, long lasting gravel surfaces to be created that are easy to maintenance.

 NIDAGRAVEL® MAXIMUM RECOMMENDED GRADIENT

-We recommend using Nidagravel® 129, 130 and 140 to be laid on any gradient up to 15%.On all gradients up to 15% the weight of the gravel fill holds the sheets in place and prevents longitudinal movement.On all gradients up to 15% there will be no movement of gravel within the honeycomb cells and minimal surface migration.On all gradients up to 15% no additional form of mechanical fixing is required.
+We recommend that Nidagravel® 129, 130 and 140 can be laid on gradients up to 15%.On gradients up to 15% the weight of the gravel fill holds the sheets in place and prevents lateral movement.On gradients up to 15% there will be no movement of gravel within the honeycomb cells and minimal surface migration.On gradients up to 15% no additional form of mechanical fixing is required.

 The graph above shows the maximum recommended gradient of 15% with acceptable gradients shown in green and excessive gradients shown in red.